(Medical Lake, Washington, January 6, 1898 [?] – Staten Island, New York, April 4, 1967).1

 After a month at Oxford, twenty members of the detachment were selected to begin flying training at Stamford in southwest Lincolnshire, while the remaining 130, including Leyson, travelled farther north to Grantham to attend machine gun school at Harrowby Camp.
 They were in a holding pattern because there were not yet openings at training squadrons to accommodate them.
 A group of fifty men were able to set off for training squadrons on November 19, 1917, but Leyson was among those who continued machine gun training through Thanksgiving and the end of November at Grantham, where he shared a hut (sleeping quarters) with George Atherson Brader, Wendell Ellison Borncamp, Ralf Andrews Crookston, Lloyd Ludwig, Clark Brockway Nicholl, Donald Swett Poler, Hilary Baker Rex, and Donald Andrew Wilson.18

-Finally, on December 3, 1917, the remaining cadets were posted to flying schools.
+Finally, on December 3, 1917, the remaining men were posted to flying schools.
 According to a list drawn up by second Oxford detachment member Fremont Cutler Foss, Leyson was one of five men posted this day to No. 1 Training Depot Station at Stamford, thus joining the twenty who had gone there in early November.
 The others in Leyson’s group were Linn Humphrey Forster, Edmond Thomas Keenan, Charles Francis Moore, and John Howard Raftery.19 They probably would have begun their flying training at Stamford on JN-4s and Avros.

 The only other information I have been able to find about Leyson’s training comes from his sketchy R.A.F. service record, which indicates that at some point he was assigned to No. 3 Training Depot Station.
 No. 3 T.D.S., located at Lopcombe Corner, a few miles northeast of Salisbury, served as a training school for single-seat fighters; Leyson presumably trained there on Sopwith Camels.20 By mid-March he had flown enough hours and passed enough tests to qualify for his commission as a first lieutenant.
 Pershing forwarded the recommendation to Washington, D.C., in a cable dated March 20, 1918.21 The confirming cable was dated April 2, 1918, the day after the Royal Flying Corps merged with the Royal Navy Air Service to form the Royal Air Force.22